 Note: Cannabis remains classified as a Schedule 1 drug under the federal Controlled Substances Act.
 Its purchase, possession, distribution, or use within California may be unlawful under federal law.

-The Eureka-Humboldt Visitors Bureau and its co-sponsors, employees, affiliates, contractors, and legal advisors are not responsible for and shall not be held liable for this information, which was not created with the purpose of providing legal advice, is not comprehensive of all cannabis laws, and may become outdated.
+The Humboldt County Visitors Bureau and its co-sponsors, employees, affiliates, contractors, and legal advisors are not responsible for and shall not be held liable for this information, which was not created with the purpose of providing legal advice, is not comprehensive of all cannabis laws, and may become outdated.
 Sources: California Department of Public Health, State of California Cannabis Information.